Psydwinder/FAC-Learning-Portfolio/HTTP/HTTP.md

 <details>
   <summary>Evidence</summary>
   <br>
-  With this project I tried to have a consistent look to the app, utilising CSS grids to space out the movie cards regardless of the device it was being dsiplayed on.
+  With this project I tried to have a consistent look to the app, utilising CSS grids to space out the movie cards regardless of the device it was being displayed on.

   |![image](https://user-images.githubusercontent.com/101563800/206185802-52e52a94-e8b7-482e-b32b-e59a75a6193c.png)|
   |:--:|